Strategic communication of narratives

-In our model, both agents only have a prior belief about the true state of the nature $\theta$.
-While the sender knows the exact underlying process that has generated observable data $h$ from $\theta$, the receiver faces model uncertainty in the sense that he does not know how to interpret the data.
+In our framework, both agents have a common prior belief about the true state of nature $\theta$, e.g., the sender's ability.
+While the sender also knows the exact underlying process that has generated observable data $h$ from $\theta$, the receiver faces \emph{model uncertainty} (or \emph{ambiguity}) in the sense that he does not know how to interpret the data.
+For instance, it may be unclear whether a low unemployment rate is linked to the politician's own decisions or to external factors.
 Any such interpretation is called a narrative or a \emph{model} represented by a likelihood function, providing a probabilistic way to make sense out of observed data.
-The receiver has a set $M$ of feasible models in mind that contains the true data generating process.
-The biased sender knows the true model and submits cheap-talk messages to the receiver aiming at making him interpret the data $h$ in her favor.
-Any such message corresponds to the set of models under which it is sent and provides a reasoning of how to interpret the data, formalizing the strategic use of narratives.
-Upon observing the sender's report, the receiver narrows down the set of feasible models, resolves any remaining uncertainty by an \emph{ambiguity rule}, and then takes an action.
-The most prominent example of such an ambiguity rule is the maximum likelihood rule, under which he picks the model with the best fit and maximizes the according expected utility.
-Communication of narratives thus becomes a game in which both agents strategically seek to maximize their own utility.
-An equilibrium is a stable strategy profile: The sender maps models to messages in a way that maximizes her expected payoff given the true model and the receiver's response.
-Upon observing a message, the receiver derives the subset of models that are consistent with the sender's strategy and applies an ambiguity rule to determine his best response.
+The receiver has a finite set $M$ of feasible models in mind that contains the true data generating process.